 Erin Malone has over 25 years of experience leading experience design teams, deconstructing complex systems and designing web and software applications, and social experiences.

-Prior to Tangible, she spent over 4 years at Yahoo! building and managing the Platform User Experience Design team where her team was responsible for creating the Yahoo!
+Before becoming a consultant, she spent over 4 years at Yahoo! building and managing the Platform User Experience Design team where her team was responsible for creating the Yahoo!
 Design Pattern Library and for providing design expertise to the popular YUI (Yahoo!
 User Interface Library).
 Additionally, she led the redesign of the Yahoo!
 Developer Network, oversaw the redesign of Yahoo!’s registration system and worked on other cross-company initiatives including community products and the social platform.

 She has a dog and a couple of cats.